clip-rain/RainesCodes/doc/JAXB/CustomizationBinding.md

   <img src="../../img/changeTypeInJaxb.png" height="400">
   <br>
   ***There are three ways I can try to reach this.
 Keep in mind that we need to add the complexType into the node attribute, if we use \<javaType> or \<class> to do this.
-  If the matched node is not complexType, we would encounter this kind error ` Outer class String may not subclass from inner class: String`***
+  If the matched node is not complexType, we would encounter these kind errors: <br>
+  `java.lang.IllegalArgumentException: Illegal class inheritance loop.
+Outer class String may not subclass from inner class: String`<br>
+  `[ant:xjc] [ERROR] compiler was unable to honor this class customization.
+It is attached to a wrong place, or its inconsistent with other bindings.`<br>
+  `[ant:xjc] [ERROR] compiler was unable to honor this javaType customization.
+It is attached to a wrong place, or its inconsistent with other bindings.`***
   - Use \<jxb:class>, below is the binding code.
 Here, we need match the complexType.
     ``` xml
     <jxb:bindings schemaLocation="../FareSearchRQ.xsd" node="/xs:schema">